Jeiyoon/Jeiyoon/README.md

 [<img src = "./imgs/jeyoona_or.png">](https://jeiyoon.github.io/)

+- You should look at the [Resume](https://jeiyoon.github.io/) and code that I've written
 - I'm a self-starter, team player, and go-getter
-- (Look at my [Resume](https://jeiyoon.github.io/) and codes that I've written)
+- (You know, I'm kind of crazy)